oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 ## Policies Tab

-Use this Tab to create compartments in the OCI tenancy.
+Use this Tab to create policies in the OCI tenancy.
 On choosing "Identity" in the SetUpOCI menu will allow to create policies in the OCI tenancy.

 Output terraform files generated: \<outdir>/\<region>/\<prefix>_policies.auto.tfvars where \<region> directory is the home region.